 Do you have at least one fundraiser planned for the holidays?
 If you don’t, there’s still time to raise funds for homeless pets.
 Consider partnering with planned holiday activities in your town.
 Try to include kids whenever you can.

-First, make a list of holiday related events planned in your community.
-These events may be sponsored by the city, arts groups, churches, other nonprofits, schools, etc. Talk to your board of directors, your friends group, employees and volunteers at the shelter, and check local events calendars to make your list.
-Check your city’s calendar mid November through mid December.
+First, make a list of holiday-related events planned in your community.
+These events may be sponsored by the city, arts groups, churches, other nonprofits, schools, etc. Talk to your board of directors, your friend’s group, employees, and volunteers at the shelter, and check local events calendars to make your list.
+Check your city’s calendar from mid-November through mid-December.
 Then think of a variety of fundraising activities you could pair with these events.
 Contact the organizer of local events such as:

 — Any arts and craft show

 — Holiday events sponsored by profit and nonprofit groups including local arts groups, church groups, schools, performing arts groups, etc.

 — Food tasting events, food competitions, farmers markets special events

 — Local parades, Christmas tree lightings, tree giveaways, etc.

 — Local food drives for groups such as Second Harvest, etc.

 — Corporate office parties and events (they often raise money for a local nonprofit)